StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.txt

 ///// WHAT ENEMIES DOES THIS ADD? /////
-	Grunts, Grunt Captains, Spectres, Spectre variants, npc "Pilots", npc Titans, and Cloak Drones This is basically a fusion of regular MP and Frontier Defense
+	Grunts, Grunt Captains, Spectres, Spectre variants, npc "Pilots", npc Titans, and Cloak Drones.
+This is basically a fusion of regular MP and Frontier Defense.

 ///// HOW DO THE SPECTRE VARIANTS WORK? /////